 But even though Aderinoye is locked up, there are still others out there — including some of his co-conspirators, whom the FBI is working to identify.

-The Texas Attorney General’s Office offers several ways to avoid email scams: use a spam filter, for example, avoid posting your email address publicly and keeping your computer software updated, according to its website.
+The Texas Attorney General’s Office offers several ways to avoid email scams, such as using a spam filter, avoiding posting your email address publicly and keeping your computer software updated, according to its website.

-Jessica Pond, the spokesperson for the Collin County Sheriff’s Office, also offered a few tips to avoid phone scams, especially ones involving the sheriff’s office.
-She said the sheriff office will never call and ask you to pay with a prepaid card.
+Pond also offered a few tips to avoid phone scams, especially ones involving the sheriff’s office.
+She said the sheriff’s office will never call and ask you to pay with a prepaid card.
 They also won’t call to barter with you over a loved one’s bond.
 And if you receive this call, Pond suggests that you hang up before giving any information and call the sheriff’s office at 972-547-5100 and ask to speak with records.

 Sadly, as technology improves, so do the techniques scammers use to pretend to be someone else.
 So if you do fall prey, Pond said to take down as much information as you can about the scammer — their email, phone number, name, etc. — and contact your local law enforcement agency.